-Take a side trip to the ghost town of Cassiar, then head south to Jade City, before heading to Dease Lake.
+Take a side trip to the ghost town of Cassiar, then head south to Jade City before making your way to Dease Lake.

-From the town of Dease Lake, head south down Highway 37, paddle the Iskut Lake Chain.
+From the town of Dease Lake, head south down Highway 37 and paddle the Iskut Lake Chain.
 Be sure to make the trip to Cascade Falls.

 Stay at Red Goat Lodge on the shores of Eddontenajon Lake, where you’ll find cozy cabins and canoe rentals.
 From Tattoga Lake, fly with Alpine Lakes Air into into the Spatsizi Wilderness Plateau, or tour the geologically unique Mount Edziza.